KennethLim11/SCM-Project/README.md

 ## Description
 Here I modified the index.js file only.
 Two new functions were added.
-1. depositAmount() - allows user to withdraw their desired amount of ethereum.
+1. depositAmount() - allows user to deposit their desired amount of ethereum.
 2. withdrawAmount() - allows user to withdraw their desired amount of ethereum.

 Front end css styles were also added to the code.